List of South Africa One Day International cricket records

 One Day International (ODI) cricket is played between international cricket teams who are Full Members of the International Cricket Council (ICC) as well as the top four Associate members.
 Unlike Test matches, ODIs consist of one inning per team, having a limit in the number of overs, currently 50 overs per innings – although in the past this has been 55 or 60 overs.
 ODI cricket is List-A cricket, so statistics and records set in ODI matches also count toward List-A records.
 The earliest match recognised as an ODI was played between England and Australia in January 1971; since when there have been over 4,000 ODIs played by 28 teams.

 This is a list of South Africa Cricket team's One Day International records.
 It is based on the List of One Day International cricket records but concentrates solely on records dealing with the South African cricket team.
 South Africa played its first-ever ODI in 1991 after its return from apartheid-induced ban.
+South Africa has a positive win ratio against every cricket team in the ODI format.